 In data-driven design, you can set both quick goals and long-term, more complex challenges.

-However, keep in mind that setting general and vague goals like “increased conversion rate” or “improved user satisfaction” will get you nowhere in the long run.
-There are too many factors that affect conversion rates and user satisfaction, and you won’t be able to measure them all at once.
+However, keep in mind that setting general and vague goals like “increased conversion rate” or “improved user retention” will get you nowhere in the long run.
+There are too many factors that affect conversion rates and user retention, and you won’t be able to measure them all at once.

 A far better approach is to set more specific goals, like “I want my conversion rate to increase from 2% to 5% in 3 months”.
 This objective can be easily measured, and that’s what you want, right?